Class of 2026

 Professional interest: Interventional radiology, cross-sectional radiology, entrepreneurship in medicine

+Why did you choose to come to St. Joes?
 I chose St. Joes because I was looking to take charge of my education through a flexible schedule.
 While one year may seem like a long time, I wanted to choose a program where I can get exposed to many different aspects of medicine, while still maintaining my independence to choose what field I wanted more exposure to.
 I also really got along with Dr. Olds during my interview and felt like the whole program

 Hobbies: Napping, board games, reading, pickleball, napping, painting, tax evasion

-What is your favorite breakfast item?
+What is your favorite breakfast item Smoothies!

+What is your favorite board game, and why?
 My favorite board game is Risk, It's full of strategy and deception, and I think it'll help me with my eventual goal of world domination.

 -